 - Taking calls from tire kickers.
-They love your work but never ever call back for some reason.
+They love your work but never call back.

 - Feeling age creep up on me after 12 hours of hauling ass, photographing a wedding.
-My body was so tired after being on the go constantly, lugging gear, that I barely get out of the car when I get home.
+My body was so tired after being on the go constantly, lugging gear, that I barely got out of the car when I arrived home.
 I left my gear in the garage and went to bed after taking a few ibuprofen.

 - Dealing with bitchy wedding planners.
 I know a wedding planner’s job is difficult but most I have dealt with want you to know they walk on water.
 BS.